 Every year, thousands of people in Indiana buy, sell or refinance their home.
 A lot of these transactions involve a simple line item for an appraisal.
 And while there are an increasing number of automated home valuation systems that may seem more practical than an appraisal, practically all lenders still need a local expert because the stakes are incredibly high.
 You might think that getting a mortgage is the only reason to get an appraisal, but there are more instances when the services of a licensed, independent real estate professional might be beneficial.

-Contest your tax assessment in Blackford County
+Dispute your tax assessment in Blackford County

-PMI removal to reduce a mortgage payment
+PMI removal to lower your mortgage payment

 Order an appraisal from DRB AppraisalOrder online

-Divorce settlement with fewer hang-ups
+Divorce settlement with less stress

-Accurate and fair estate liquidation
+Fair and accurate estate liquidation